 Your hand size also influences what mouse you should buy on top of your grip and aiming style.
 For an instance, my hands measures at 76.2mm (3″) in width.
 This puts my hands on the medium size category.
 My style is finger-tip grip, so I would generally look for a mouse with a small to medium foot print.

 The Fantech HELIOS XD3 PRO Wireless feature a length of roughly 120mm and a grip area at around 58mm.
 The highest point of the shell is at 38mm with a gradual curvature.
+This mouse is slightly taller compared to the Logitech G304 yet with a more pronounced curvature towards the back.

 |Product||Length (mm)||Width (mm)||Height (mm)||Weight (g)|